 The University of Michigan Center for Russian, East European, and Eurasian Studies (CREES) is dedicated to advancing and disseminating interdisciplinary knowledge about the peoples, nations, and cultures of Russia, Central and Eastern Europe, and Eurasia, past and present.
 Through its own academic programs and its support of area-focused training and scholarship across U-M's schools and colleges, CREES helps meet the nation's ongoing need for experts with deep contextual knowledge who are proficient in the region's languages.
-Through its outreach programs, CREES serves as a local, state, Midwest, and national resource on the region.
+Through its public lectures, conferences, and other events, CREES serves as a local, state, Midwest, and national resource on the region.

 Russian, East European, and Eurasian Studies at the University of Michigan: Historical Timeline

 1910: Instruction in Russian language is introduced at the University of Michigan.

 1939: The Department of Russian is established with a four-year curriculum.

 1945: The Department of History appoints Andrei Lobanov-Rostovsky as its first professor of Russian history.